Thursday, November 21, 2024

 Spiro Agnew Warned Us, but We Didn’t Listen

-The leftist media is a carnivorous beast, and its objective is to shape the national narrative as part of a comprehensive effort to further leftist authoritarian goals.
+The leftist movement is a carnivorous beast, and its objective is to shape the national narrative as part of a comprehensive effort to further leftist authoritarian goals.
 They have infiltrated every foundational American institution, including government, academia, healthcare, non-profits, corporations, and, of course, the media.

 In the future, we’ll explore the corruption of the other institutions, but today, let’s take a look at the mainstream media and take a deep dive into a squandered opportunity that could have throttled the left’s propaganda monster in its infancy.